 The Endocannabinoid system

-The endocannabinoid system (ECS) is made up of a series of molecules and receptors found throughout the body that regulate homeostasis (balance).
+The endocannabinoid system (ECS) comprises a series of molecules and receptors found throughout the body that regulate homeostasis (balance).
 (Think of it as a modulator for our immune system, nervous system, and nearly all the body’s organs).

 All organisms on Earth with a central nervous system have an endocannabinoid system — not just humans.